stenciljs/site/docs/guides/server-side-rendering.md

 - **Optimize Component-Specific CSS**: Only include the necessary styles for each component.
 - **Limit SSR Scope**: In Next.js, apply `use client` to sections that don't need SSR to reduce unnecessary rendering.

 Compared to many other web-component frameworks Stencil understands to render a component as actual web component as well as a scoped component.
 A scoped component doesn't use a Shadow DOM and style encapsulation is emulated.
-This provides an advantage in the SSR context as you don't have to ship the same style multiple times when you render specific components in different places.
+This provides an advantage in the SSR context as you don't have to ship the same styles multiple times when you render specific components in different places.

 With the `serializeShadowRoot` of the `@stencil/ssr` package you can define which components should be rendered as actual web-component in a declarative shadow DOM and which should be rendered as a scoped component.
 You can define certain components that appear a lot in your initial DOM as scoped components to avoid sending duplicate styles for them, e.g.:

 ```js title="next.config.js"
 import stencilSSR from '@stencil/ssr/next';